thesubtleties/obsidian-notes/Design Patterns/Static vs Instance vs Singleton - Part 2 - Implementation Deep Dive.md

 const result = DataProcessor.transform("hello", s => s.length); // number
 const processor = DataProcessor.create({ id: 1, name: "test" }); // DataProcessor<{id: number, name: string}>
 ```

+**What to understand:** TypeScript static methods can be generic independently of the class generics.
+This enables powerful patterns like static factory methods that infer types from their arguments.
+The static `create` method uses a constraint (`T extends { id: number }`) to ensure type safety.
+This pattern is common in libraries where static methods provide typed factory functions or utilities.

 ## Instance Methods - Deep Dive